coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 Compiled interfaces (produced using ``-vos``)
 ----------------------------------------------

-Compiled interfaces help saving time while developing Coq formalizations, by compiling the formal statements exported by a library independently of the proofs that it contains.
+Compiled interfaces help saving time while developing Rocq formalizations, by compiling the formal statements exported by a library independently of the proofs that it contains.